TheNeikos/envious/README.md

 > If you want your structs to use SCREAMING_SNAKE_CASE, then be sure to use the
 > `#[serde(rename_all = "SCREAMING_SNAKE_CASE"]` annotation on all concerned structs.

+`envious` also supports the ability to only take in prefixed environment variables by passing in a `envious::Prefix::Some("<prefix string>")`.
+This will strip it before processing them further.

 ## Getting Started

 To use `envious` simply add it to your `Cargo.toml` with: